ph4r05/ph4-walkingpad/README.md

 It was reported that OSX 12+ changed Bluetooth scanning logic, so it is not possible to connect to a device without scanning Bluetooth first.
 Moreover, it blocks for the whole timeout interval.

-Thus when using on OSX 12+:
+Thus, when using on OSX 12+:
 - do not use `-a` parameter
 - if there are more WalkingPads scanned, use `--filter` and specify device address prefix
 - to modify scanning timeout value use `--scan-timeout`

 Minimal required version of Bleak is 0.14.1

+If the process is still crashing, it may be it does not have permissions to access Bluetooth.
+To fix it, add your Terminal app (in my case iTerm2.app) to System Preferences -> Security & Privacy -> Bluetooth.

 Related resources: https://github.com/hbldh/bleak/issues/635, https://github.com/hbldh/bleak/pull/692